 This information also assumes you have the freedom to make the ideal choices for your kids’ education abroad.
 That’s not possible for all families in all situations.
 Sometimes, the best you can do is understand your child’s academic, emotional and social needs, and work with what you have.

 Are you confused about education in Spain?
 Do you want support wading through education options for your school aged children?
 I can provide detailed info on state school, private school and concertado options in Spain.
 We can also discuss why you might make different decisions for your different children.
 Contact me for a Move to Spain consult.

-For more information on colleges in Europe — whether you’re moving abroad in advance or not — visit BeyondtheStates.com.
+To learn more about the services and support packages to help you apply to colleges in Europe — whether you’re moving abroad in advance or not — visit BeyondtheStates.com.